MikeLydeamore/masters/README.md

 Current files:
 ---expecGamma---
-Currently not functioning correctly.
-Should solve the system of linear equations to give E[Gamma|X(0)=i].
+Solves the system of linear equations to give E[Gamma|X(0)=i] for any given Q and stateList and outer-household infection rate alpha

 --genQ---